 Yeast May Transfer to Your Baby During Childbirth

-If you get yeast infection long before you give birth, your baby won't be affected.
+If you get a yeast infection long before you give birth, your baby won't be affected.
 However, if you're going into labor, your newborn may get thrush (oral yeast infection) as he passes through your birth canal.7

 Treat yeast infection right away once symptoms appear.
 You don't want to welcome your newborn into the world with a fungal infection!